Pompeo says U.S. must confront China's Communist Party

 "I am optimistic that we will get there.
 It's a good thing, a place that we can work together," he said.
 "I think this will show that there is common ground to be had."

-On Tuesday, China's ambassador to the United Nations hit back at criticism of Beijing's human rights record, saying it was not "helpful" for trade talks between Beijing and Washington.

-(Reporting by David Brunnstrom; additional reporting by Humeyra Pamuk; Editing by Sandra Maler)
+(Reporting by David Brunnstrom; additional reporting by Humeyra Pamuk, and Ben Blanchard and Cate Cadell in Beijing; Editing by Sandra Maler and Lincoln Feast.)

 ((david.brunnstrom@thomsonreuters.com; +1-202 354 5835; Twitter: @davidbrunnstrom; Reuters Messaging: david.brunnstrom@thomsonreuters.com@thomsonreuters.net))